iambudi/docker-practice/Readme.md

 1. Create file `docker-compose.yml`
 2. Define version and services
 3. Under services, create service with custom name.
-Note container_name must be specified otherwise if there's already image with the service name it will build new image with suffix {servicename}
+In this project we use `app`
 4. Build can have context.
-It's enough to specify just dot to automatically use current work directory and default Dockerfile name
+It's enough to specify just `.` to automatically use current work directory and default Dockerfile name
 `build: .`
 5. To run/stop container:
 ```bash